 - Your Bones Ache – Since Vitamin D is responsible for bringing calcium to your bones, it can also cause problems if there is a vitamin D deficiency.
 This may be misdiagnosed as Fibromyalgia or Chronic Fatigue Syndrome.

-Here is some more information about Vitamin D deficiency:
+Here is some more information about what causes Vitamin D deficiency:

 If your are concerned you might have a vitamin D deficiency, you can have a blood test to determine your level.
 The optimum range for vitamin D is 50-70 ng/ml (nanograms/milliliter).
 Both vitamin D supplements and more sun exposure without sunscreen can help raise your levels.
 Don’t overdo it though and get sunburn!